MozillaSecurity/prefpicker/README.md

 [![Matrix](https://img.shields.io/badge/dynamic/json?color=green&label=chat&query=%24.chunk[%3F(%40.canonical_alias%3D%3D%22%23fuzzing%3Amozilla.org%22)].num_joined_members&suffix=%20users&url=https%3A%2F%2Fmozilla.modular.im%2F_matrix%2Fclient%2Fr0%2FpublicRooms&style=flat&logo=matrix)](https://riot.im/app/#/room/#fuzzing:mozilla.org)

-Manage & generate prefs.js files.
+Manage & generate prefs.js files for use when testing Firefox.
 This tool is intended to simplify the use and tracking of prefs used by our fuzzing tools.
 The template files can be modified to allow the creation of custom prefs.js files without the need to maintain a separate mostly duplicate version of a prefs file.